Last updated on January 25th, 2026 at 08:33 am

 5 Reasons Why You’ll Love Staying in Ginza for Your First Visit to Japan

-3. Tokyo has some of the most interesting architecture and buildings in Japan.
-Because Ginza is so near Tokyo Station there are also many interesting architecture to check out.
+- Tokyo has some of the most interesting architecture and buildings in Japan.
+Because Ginza is so near Tokyo Station, there are also many interesting architectural sites to check out.
 My favorites are the Nakagin Capsule Tower, the aforementioned Kabukiza Theatre, and Tsukiji Honganji Temple.

-4. For beer lovers, grab a nice frosty one (or two or three) inside Lion Sapporo Beer Hall.
-It’s also a pretty good restaurant serving European dishes but with a Japanese twist.
+- For beer lovers, grab a nice frosty one (or two or three) inside Lion Sapporo Beer Hall.
+It’s also a pretty good restaurant serving European dishes, but with a Japanese twist.
 There’s no sushi.
-The atmosphere is fun and the ambiance is “unique” in Tokyo.
-Prices are reasonable and remember legal drinking age in Japan is 20 years.
+The atmosphere is fun, and the ambiance is “unique” in Tokyo.
+Prices are reasonable, and remember that the legal drinking age in Japan is 20 years.

-5. Yurakucho (有楽町) is the main reason why I stayed in Ginza more than a few times.
+- Yurakucho (有楽町) is the main reason why I stayed in Ginza more than a few times.
 I love sushi and yakitori.
-But sometimes I just can’t help myself to some Italian, French and American food.
+But sometimes I can’t help myself to some Italian, French, and American food.
 I swear, the Japanese just do it better.
-Many of these restaurants are located underneath suspended rail tracks and you get this old-style feel.
+Many of these restaurants are located underneath suspended rail tracks, and you get this old-style feel.
 The lane runs up to Tokyo Station.

-As I mentioned already, surprisingly Ginza hotels to me are more affordable than Shibuya.
+As I mentioned already, surprisingly, Ginza hotels are more affordable than those in Shibuya.
 Here are a few full service Tokyo hotels I’ve personally stayed in Ginza.

 Ginza (銀座) – Best Hotels in Ginza